Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

     Description
         Test that form data is being entered into the User_Account table from the "Create an Account" page.
     Pre-conditions
-        User must provide a valid Username that does not already exist in the User_Account table, along with a password, First_Name, Last_Name, and Email.
-Email address should be unique for each User_Account tuple.
+        User must provide a valid Username that does not already exist in the User_Account table, password, First_Name, Last_Name, and Email.
+Note: Email address should be unique for each User_Account tuple.
     Test steps
         1. Navigate to Create an Account page
         2. Provide valid user name